reflectivity/reflectivity.github.io/projects/file_formats/text-rep.md

 This section contains information about the origin and ownership of the raw data, together with details !!!

-    data_source:             This information should be provided in the raw data file If not, one has to find ways to provide it.
+    data_source:             This information should be available from the raw data file.
+If not, one has to find ways to provide it.

-        owner:               This referes to the actual owner of the data set, i.e. the main proposer or the person doing the measurement on a lab reflectometer
+        owner:               This refers to the actual owner of the data set, i.e. the main proposer or the person doing the measurement on a lab reflectometer
             name:            main proposer at large scale facility or experimentator at lab source
             affiliation: